Burmilla: Head

 Gently rounded top of head; medium width between ears; wide at eyebrow level and jaw hinge, tapering to a short, blunt wedge.
 The profile shows a gentle nose break.
 Tip of nose and chin should be in line.
 Chin is firm, with good depth.

 Ears and eyes

 Medium to large, broad at base with slightly rounded tips.
 Ear set with slight forward tilt in profile.
 Eye shape is large; placed well apart at slight oblique setting; slightly curved upper; line angled toward the nose, with a fuller curved lower line.
-Eye color luminous, any shade of green.
+Eye colour luminous, any shade of green.
 Some allowance can be made for a gold or yellow tinge in kittens and young adults.

 Coat

 The Burmilla comes in two coat lengths, semi-longhair and shorthair.
 Semi-longhair Burmilla are known as the Tiffanie in GCCF.
 The most common (standard) coat is the shorthair.
 This is a short, close-lying coat, similar in appearance to the Burmese, but with a slightly padded feel.
 Due to the undercoat, it has a soft, silky feel.
 The recessive longhair gene inherited from the Chinchilla Persian can produce longhair Burmilla.
 These cats have a semi-longhair coat following the lines of the body, with a soft, silky feel and a large plumed tail.
 The shorthair gene is dominant and where a cat receives one of each, shorthair dominates.
 Two longhair Burmillas mated together produce longhair kittens, while shorthair matings depend on whether the longhair genes are carried by the shorthair parents.